-The nominal value is based on the limit of 5 kg m^{-2} specified for SMAP Level 1 science requirements.
-As shown in Table 5 the baseline L2_SM_AP can meet the 0.04 cm3/cm3 requirement even under this vegetation cover.
-The error budget is subjected to change based on future studies using cal/val data and GloSim retrievals and uncertainty analysis.
+The nominal value is based on the limit of 5 kg m-2 specified for SMAP Level 1 science requirements.
+As shown in Table 6 the baseline L2_SM_AP can meet the 0.04 cm3/cm3 requirement even under this vegetation cover.
+The above error budget table is developed based on Monte Carlo analysis of nominal set of conditions, e.g., mean VWC level, waterbody fraction, soil texture, soil moisture, etc. The error and uncertainty depend on these conditions and hence do not apply to every SMAP L2_SM_AP granule.
+In the next section we develop an analytical uncertainty analysis formulation that is based on every granule conditions.
+This uncertainty estimate accompanies everyL2_SM_AP retrievals in the science product data files.